Shopify Sitemap guide

 • Shopify XML sitemap is meant solely for Google and other search engines to understand your site’s architecture, to index and crawl the pages.

 • Shopify HTML sitemap is meant for the users to find what they’re looking for on your website easier.
-As they navigate to the desired location faster, it can greatly improve sales.
+It’s a separate page with a list of links to the main pages of your site.

 More Shopify sitemap tips and advice

-Here’s more tidbits about Shopify sitemaps that might be useful to you.
+Here’s more tidbits about Shopify sitemaps that might be useful to you:

-3. If you have country-specific domains, Shopify will generate separate sitemaps for them.
+2. If you have country-specific domains, Shopify will generate separate sitemaps for them.

 Conclusion